gerencserlab/FAST/Other_pipelines_used_in_the_FAST_paper/Fluorescence_and_absorbance_histometry_using_nuclear_marker_(1-4_labels)_live_plus_fixed.md

       Added Histogram Range parameters for each label
 V4: ROIs are copied from original images, so ROIs may be drawn on the source images to gate the readout.
       Echa label can be named now.
+V5: Fixed error in "Use reference image" operation for nucleus segmentation.

 ## Parameters
 | # | Name | Type | Description |